chloeyeo/4-variations-of-QUICKSORT-implementation-and-performance-comparison/README.md

     - Assuming that duplicates are not allowed in the input array;

-    - Explaining in the report (the pdf file named "Chae-Ryeong(Chloe) Yeo ADSE2 AE1")
+    - Explaining in the report how my algorithm operates and implementing it in Java.

-      how my algorithm operates and implementing it in Java.
+   I have implemented this algorithm in "QuickSort.java" file under the function named "generateInputArray", and provided explanation of this implementation in the pdf file named "Chae-Ryeong(Chloe) Yeo ADSE2 AE1".